Expert TMJ Treatment

 Regular dental cleanings are a very important ingredient of overall dental hygiene.
 Everyone should have a cleaning at least twice a year.
 Cleanings remove the plaque and tartar buildup that can lead to tooth decay, and they also help prevent gum disease.
 Our outstanding team of dental hygienists offer cleanings and periodontal cleanings to help our patients maintain their healthy smiles for a lifetime!

 Tooth extraction is a last resort that is sometimes the only option for a tooth that is decayed or broken beyond repair.
 Severely impacted teeth or those in the advanced stages of gum disease may also need to be pulled.
-Most extractions in our office are done by our Oral Surgeon, Dr. Harry Cole.
-Before extraction, Dr. Cole will discuss with you all of your options to help make your experience both pain and anxiety-free.
-Once the tooth is extracted, Dr. Cole will check in with you in the evening to make sure that your extraction is both pain and anxiety free.
-The effects of the anesthetic will last for several hours; Dr. Cole often prescribes an additional pain medication to minimize discomfort in the hours and days following the procedure.
+Most extractions in our office are done by our Oral Surgeon, Dr. Mark Breese.
+Before extraction, Dr. Breese will discuss with you all of your options to help make your experience both pain and anxiety-free.
+Once the tooth is extracted, Dr. Breese will check in with you in the evening to make sure that your extraction is both pain and anxiety free.
+The effects of the anesthetic will last for several hours; Dr. Breese often prescribes an additional pain medication to minimize discomfort in the hours and days following the procedure.
 Your surgeon will also instruct you on how best to let the gums heal.
-After a tooth extraction, Dr. Sherman can replace the missing tooth with a dental bridge, or refer you back to Dr. Cole to have a dental implant placed.
+After a tooth extraction, Dr. Sherman can replace the missing tooth with a dental bridge, or refer you back to Dr. Breese to have a dental implant placed.

 Receiving proper dental care on a regular basis is a vital part of a child’s health.
 At Torrey Pines Dental Arts, we are committed to providing children with the dental care that is so important in protecting their dental health.
 Sealants and fluoride treatments are two effective ways to protect your child against tooth decay.